 What makes carpenters insurance so worthwhile?

-Woodworking trades might not seem to be at the especially sharp end of building or construction.
+Woodworking trades might not seem to be at the high risk end of building or construction.

 Yet the potential for something going wrong and for an accident to happen or some error or mistake to be made is real enough.
 And those accidents, mistakes or errors may result in you, your customer, an employee or even a member of the public suffering a financial loss – or still worse, a personal injury.